CosmWasm/sylvia-book/src/basics/error_handling.md

 We instantiate our contract with `count` equal to 1.
 First `decrement_count` should pass as it is above 0.
 Then on the second `decrement_count` call, we will `unwrap_err` and check if it matches our newly defined error variant.

+# Next step

+In the next chapter we will talk about entry points overriding.